stonegithubs/wise/README.md

 wise
 ====
-A realtime Node.js framework based on Socket.io and Redis
+A scalable realtime Node.js framework based on Socket.io and Waterline